Laragear/Alerts/README.md

 ## Requirements

-* Laravel 9.x or later
+* PHP 8 or later.
-* PHP 8.0 or later.
+* Laravel 9, 10 or later

 ## Installation